GabrielMalta/Komoot-Heatmap/README.md

     1. Go to your completed tours page (https://www.komoot.com/user/YOUR_USER_ID/tours?type=recorded)
     2. Scroll down until all tours are loaded
     3. Inspect the page (F12), right click \<html\> and "copy element"
-    4. Paste page contents to a file named "tours.html"
+    4. Paste page contents to a file named "tours.html" in the repo directory
 2. Download your tours
     1. Configure your browser to download files without confirmation to the "gpx" folder
     2. Open an empty browser window, run "html2gpx.py", and quickly switch to the url bar